 Artificial intelligence has close connections with philosophy because both share several concepts and these include intelligence, action, consciousness, epistemology, and even free will.
 Furthermore, the technology is concerned with the creation of artificial animals or artificial people (or, at least, artificial creatures) so the discipline is of considerable interest to philosophers.
 These factors contributed to the emergence of the philosophy of artificial intelligence.

 Machine learning models

+https://medium.com/@ODSC/how-300-matchboxes-learned-to-play-tic-tac-toe-using-menace-35e0e4c29fc

+(Donald Michie: the first machine learning MENACE and Martin Gardner)